airbytehq/airbyte/docs/understanding-airbyte/jobs.md

 # Workers & Jobs

 In Airbyte, all interactions with connectors are run as jobs performed by a Worker.
-Examples of workers are:
+Each job has a corresponding worker:

 * Spec worker: retrieves the specification of a connector \(the inputs needed to run this connector\)
 * Check connection worker: verifies that the inputs to a connector are valid and can be used to run a sync
 * Discovery worker: retrieves the schema of the source underlying a connector
 * Sync worker, used to sync data between a source and destination

+There are 4 types of workers in general.

 ## Worker Responsibilities

-The worker has 4 main responsibilities in its lifecycle.
+The worker has the following responsibilities.

-1. Spin up any connector docker containers that are needed for the job.
+1. Handle the process lifecycle for job-related processes.
+This includes starting, monitoring and shutting down processes.
-2. They facilitate message passing to or from a connector docker container \(more on this [below](jobs.md#message-passing)\).
+2. Facilitate message passing to or from various processes, if required. \(more on this [below](jobs.md#worker-types)\).
-3. Shut down any connector docker containers that it started.
+3. Handle job-relation operational work such as:
+   1. Basic schema validation.
-4. Return the output of the job. \(See [Airbyte Specification](airbyte-protocol.md) to understand the output of each worker type.\)
+   2. Returning job output, including any error messages. \(See [Airbyte Specification](airbyte-protocol.md) to understand the output of each worker type.\)

-## Message Passing
+   3. Telemetry work e.g. tracking the number and size of records within a sync.

+Conceptually, **the worker contains the complexity of all non-connector job operations**.
+This lets each connector be as simple as possible.

+### Worker Types

 There are 2 flavors of workers:

-1. There are workers that interact with a single connector \(e.g. spec, check, discover\)
+1. **Synchronous Job Worker** - Workers that interact with a single connector \(e.g. spec, check, discover\).

+   The worker extracts data from the connector and reports it to the scheduler.
+It does this by listening to the connector's STDOUT.
+   These jobs are synchronous as they are part of the configuration process and need to be immediately run to provide a good user experience.
+These are also all lightweight operations.

-2. There are workers that interact with 2 connectors \(e.g. sync, reset\)
+2. **Asynchronous Job Worker** - Workers that interact with 2 connectors \(e.g. sync, reset\)

-In the first case, the worker is generally extracting data from the connector and reporting it back to the scheduler.
-It does this by listening to STDOUT of the connector.
-In the second case, the worker is facilitating passing data \(via record messages\) from the source to the destination.
+   The worker passes data \(via record messages\) from the source to the destination.
 It does this by listening on STDOUT of the source and writing to STDIN on the destination.
+   These jobs are asynchronous as they often are long-running resource-intensive processes.
+They are decoupled from the rest of the platform to simplify development and operation.

 For more information on the schema of the messages that are passed, refer to [Airbyte Specification](airbyte-protocol.md).